Adam262/gh-dotfiles/README.md

 ### Overview

-Dotfiles for setting up a new Mac running 10.15+
+Dotfiles for provisioning my coding environment on MacOS

 ### Setup